dcsync/pycobalt/README.md

     engine.loop()

-This shows up in the script console as:
+This shows up in the Script Console as:

     [pycobalt example.py error] test error

-To print debug messages to the script console:
+To print debug messages to the Script Console:

     import pycobalt.engine as engine